You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 In a nutshell (pun intended), Korean Air Vice President was travelling in first class when peanuts were served in their original packaging instead of a plate.
 The horror, right?

 Apparently, this caused the VP of the airline to lose her cool and assault one of the crew members, which resulted in a 12 month prison sentence for obstructing aviation safety.

 It is not uncommon for unruly passengers to interfere with the normal operations of a flight, in which case no compensation can be claimed as the latter are considered circumstances outside of airline’s control.

-Similarly to the previous point, the French can be a handful (full disclaimer: I’m French, I can say that).
+Similarly to the previous point, the French can be a handful (I’m French, I can say that).

 Luckily, being a famous actor does not absolve one from the rules.
 After embarking for his flight to Dublin, one of France’s most prominent actors, Gerard Depardieu felt the sudden urge to relieve himself.
 With the seatbelt sign on and right before take off, he was naturally denied access to the restroom.